 - Interest Rate related to the risk that, as interest rates rise, a bond investor’s holdings will decline as more attractive offerings enter the market.
 The longer the maturity on the bond, the greater the risk.
 Some stocks are susceptible to this type of risk as well (companies that borrow for financing operations will see less profit should the cost of borrowing increase; this will decrease their stock price).

 - Timing Risk refers to the risk of buying or selling at an inopportune time, thus limiting profit or incurring a loss.
 This financial learning platform should only act as a helpful guide in your investment research process.
 It is your duty to fully research related companies, economic outlooks and financial markets prior to buy or selling any potential security you may trade.
-Often custodians offer free investment research to help bolster your decision making process to make the most informed decisions on security selection and timing of trades during an economic cycle.
+Often custodians offer no-cost investment research to help bolster your decision making process to make the most informed decisions on security selection and timing of trades during an economic cycle.